 That lock that sticks every time you use it.
 The deadbolt that refuses to turn smoothly.
-The doorknob that wobbles like it’s about to fall off.
+The doorknob that feels loose.

 The Key Is Hard to Turn